Towards Powerful Probes of Neutrino Self-Interactions in Supernovae: Random walks induced by frequent scattering

 with $\Delta \theta^{(n)}$ the individual deflection by the $n$-th scattering, \cref{eq:u_13_14}; and $\phi^{(n)}$ the relative azimuth deflection by the $n$-th scattering, uniformly distributed over $[0, \,2\pi)$.

-Recursively applying \cref{eq:total_defl}, we obtain the total deflection angle after many scatterings, $\theta_\mathrm{total}$. \end{enumerate} The results in Suppl.~\cref{fig:def_total,fig:def_dist,fig:def_each_scatt} are obtained with an ensemble of $10^4$ test neutrinos.
+Repeatedly applying \cref{eq:total_defl}, we obtain the total deflection angle after many scatterings, $\theta_\mathrm{total}$. \end{enumerate} The results in Suppl.~\cref{fig:def_total,fig:def_dist,fig:def_each_scatt} are obtained with an ensemble of $10^4$ test neutrinos.

-Supplemental~\Cref{fig:bounds_FS_isotropic} shows that ${\tau_\mathrm{FS} = 10}$ is a good approximation to the more realistic condition of decoupling happening when $\nu$SI do not randomize neutrino directions.
-The dashed line corresponds to setting $\tau_\mathrm{FS}^2$ to the number of scatterings below which directions are not randomized (computed using the simulation above).
-We consider directions not to be randomized if the relative difference between the amount of forward-moving neutrinos ($\cos \theta_{\rm total}>0$) and backward-moving neutrinos ($\cos \theta_{\rm total}<0$) is bigger than 10\%.
+Realistically, decoupling happens when $\nu$SI no longer randomize neutrino directions.
+Using the simulation described above, we have computed the number of scatterings below which directions are no longer randomized, $N_\mathrm{scat}^\mathrm{rand}$ (as described above, when the number of scatterings is very large directions get readily randomized).
+We consider directions to be no longer randomized when the relative difference between the amount of forward-moving neutrinos ($\cos \theta_{\rm total}>0$) and backward-moving neutrinos ($\cos \theta_{\rm total}<0$) is larger than 10\%.
+The square root of $N_\mathrm{scat}^\mathrm{rand}$ gives $\tau_\mathrm{FS}$.
+Supplemental~\Cref{fig:bounds_FS_isotropic} shows that our choice in the main text, ${\tau_\mathrm{FS} = 10}$, is a good approximation to this.

 Supplemental~\Cref{fig:nres_SM_def,fig:nres_LM_def} show our results of our simulations for non-resonant scattering, which are insensitive to $M_{\phi}/\langle E_{\nu} \rangle$ (see~\cref{eq:dist_LM,eq:dist_SM}).